khval/NallePuh/not-working.md

 	DSI - Data storage Interrupt (software bugs)

 		Most commone couses.

+		* NewMode is not running!!
+			AmigaOS3.1 will try open screens without modeid into hires mode.
+			AmigaOS4.1 will try open screens without modeid into true color mode. as result AmigaOS4.1 crashes, many old programs do not set mode id.

 		* Failed to allocate memory
 			(make sure to have chip ram, see SetPatch docs.)